Avagel/AI-page-summarizer-chrome-extension/README.md

 ### How It Works

-The extracted page text is sent to Gemini with a structured prompt that instructs the model to return a formatted HTML response:
+The backend receives the extracted page text and forwards it to Gemini with a structured prompt:

 ```
 You are a helpful assistant.
 Summarize the following webpage content.